carlos-exe/Feet-Image-Segmentation-App/README.md

 # Feet Segmentation Android App

 ## Overview
-This repository contains the source code for the "Feet Segmentation" Android application, developed using Kotlin and TensorFlow Lite.
+This repository contains the source code for the "Feet Image Segmentation" Android application, developed using Kotlin and TensorFlow Lite.
 The app performs real-time semantic segmentation of thermal foot images, leveraging a pre-trained U-Net model enhanced with Convolutional Random Fourier Feature (ConvRFF) layers.
 It offers two inference options: loading images from the gallery or capturing thermal images via the Fluke iSee app.
 The project is part of a broader research effort to improve medical diagnostics through mobile technology, specifically targeting foot ulcer detection.
+You can find the jupyter notebook in the folder Notebooks on Feet-Mamitas-App/Notebooks.

 ## Features
 - **Gallery Image Segmentation**: Select and segment existing images from the device.